jango-blockchained/personal-mcp-server/README.md

 - `src/index.ts` - Main entry point for the MCP server
 - `src/controllers/` - Business logic layer that handles core functionality, transforms responses from services, and formats data
-- `src/services/` - Data access layer that interacts with external APIs and data sources
+- `src/services/` - Data access layer that interacts with external APIs and data sources (e.g., ip-api.com)
 - `src/tools/` - MCP tool definitions and parameter schemas using Zod
+- `src/resources/` - MCP resource definitions that expose data like IP address details
 - `src/utils/` - Shared utilities like logging
 - `dist/` - Compiled JavaScript output (generated after build)

 ### Current Implementation

-The server currently implements an IP address lookup tool that demonstrates the MCP architecture:
+The server currently implements IP address functionality in two ways:

-1. The tool definition in `src/tools/ipaddress.tool.ts` specifies the interface and parameters
+1. **As a Tool**: `get_ip_details`
+   - Defined in `src/tools/ipaddress.tool.ts`
+   - Accepts an optional IP address parameter
+   - Returns details about the specified IP or the current device

+2. **As a Resource**: `Current Device IP`
+   - Defined in `src/resources/ipaddress.resource.ts`
+   - Exposes IP information as a resource at `ip://current`
+   - Provides details about the current device's IP address

+Both implementations follow the same data flow:
-2. The controller in `src/controllers/ipaddress.controller.ts` handles the business logic
+1. The controller (`ipaddress.controller.ts`) handles the business logic
-3. The service in `src/services/vendor.ip-api.com.service.ts` fetches data from the external API
+2. The service (`vendor.ip-api.com.service.ts`) fetches data from the external API
+3. The data is formatted and returned to the client

 ## About MCP